 During the 1960s, '70s and '80s, flight-attendant unions, as well as representatives from the equal rights movement, brought about sweeping changes in the airline industry that addressed these problems.
 Since the 1970s, the policy of the major airlines has been to hire both men and women as attendants and to have no restrictions on size and weight.
 Flight attendants now share many of the same benefits as pilots, and airlines recognize them as a crucial component of the air-travel industry.
 After all, to most passengers, the flight attendant is the face of the entire airline.

 As the airline industry continues to expand to meet growing consumer demand, more and more young people are joining airline crews.
 To those workers who can stand the long hours and unpredictable lifestyle, there's nothing quite like flying through the air for a living.

-To learn more about flight attendants, airline pilots, and the airline industry in general, check out the links on the next page.
+To learn more about flight attendants, airline pilots, and the airline industry in general, check out the links below.

 Related HowStuffWorks Articles

 - How Customs Works